 I am not a fan of Pokemon, but they certainly reignited interest in the game when they launched Pokemon Go back in 2016.
 It is a perfect example of an augmented reality (AR) game, though.
 For the first time, players could see the game’s characters in their own real lives.
 However, Pokemon Go is not the only game offering AR.
 Some other possibilities include: Ingress, Zombies: Run!, or Harry Potter: Wizards Unite!
 I recommend parental discretion with these games as some may not be appropriate for young children or may have adult themes.
 All of these games encourage interacting with your environment, running, walking, and generally, getting more active.
 Some also encourage community, much like the old Dungeons and Dragons.

 Other Ideas for About Nature for Kids Who Love Electronics

 Want some help with a plant identification challenge?
 Need some ideas to make it fun and memorable?
-Grab the free resource above and see if they can wow their friends with secret knowledge.
+Learn to Name That Plant!
+20 Activities to Learn 30 Herbs, Flowers, and Trees and see if they can wow their friends with secret knowledge.
 Power up!